scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 obligated to protect the identity of the reporter, and to treat the content of complaints with confidentiality (unless discussed with the reporter).

+There are two tracks of response; the first is for severe and obvious breaches, where the communication involves personal threat or violent, sexist or racist language.
+We will immediately disconnect the originator from Scipy communication channels in this case; please see the manual for details.

-The process for acting on any received code of conduct violation report at a high level (for all but the most severe cases) will be:
+In cases that are less extreme, the process for acting on any received code of conduct violation report will be:

 1. acknowledge report is received
 2. reasonable discussion/feedback